A World Based on Abundance

 With an abundance-based reality, human intelligence and manipulative ability could be directed toward making the world a better place and having fun instead of exploiting and violating each other.
 There are other visions of an abundance-based world that might make the concept clearer, and some follow.

-Neale Donald Walsch’s “God” would call the loving world Roads visited one populated with “highly evolved beings.”
+Neale Donald Walsch’s “God” would call the loving world that Roads visited one populated with “highly evolved beings.”
 In societies of highly evolved beings, the abundance principle reigns and the time spent at their “jobs” is called “joy time,” and such efforts are how they fulfill their souls.
 Nobody performs a “job” that they hate in those societies.

 Fuller said that when economic abundance came to pass (if we did not destroy ourselves first), humanity would still have plenty of issues to deal with, such as two men falling in love with the same woman, but humanity’s efforts would be directed more toward self-realization than survival.